2019 Maui Invitational: Bracket, schedule, scores | NCAA.com

-The 2019 Maui Invitational continues Tuesday, Nov.
-26, with four men's basketball games.
-Below, find the bracket, schedule and scores.
+The 2019 Maui Invitational concluded on Wednesday, Nov.
+27. Below, find the bracket, schedule and scores from the tournament.

-Tuesday action began with No. 3 Michigan State defeating Georgia by a score of 93-85, and UCLA beat Chaminade with ease next.
-Dayton notched a statement win over Virginia Tech in the third matchup and No. 4 Kansas will finish off the night when it faces BYU at 10:30 p.m. on ESPN.
-On Monday, Virginia Tech upset No. 3 Michigan State, 71-66.
+No. 4 Kansas defeated Dayton in what may have been the game of the college basketball season, 90-84, in overtime to win the title.
+Senior center Udoka Azubuike scored a career-high 29 points for the Jayhawks, while Devon Dotson had 31.
+The Flyers may have lost, but they look like a Final Four-caliber team in the season's early stage.

 2019 Maui Invitational: Bracket